LLNL/RAJA/docs/sphinx/dev_guide/ci.rst

 =========

 The GitLab CI instance used by the RAJA project lives in the Livermore Computing (LC) Collaboration Zone (CZ).
-It runs builds and tests in LC platform and compiler environments important to RAJA user applications at LLNL.
+It runs builds and tests using machine and compiler environments important to RAJA user applications at LLNL.

 Constraints
 -----------